 It should be noted for those that are not familiar, recruiting classes are not like NFL draft classes.
 Many of these players will not see time as freshmen and will likely be redshirted.
 It’s also true that in the age of the transfer portal it is likely several players from this class will not be here at the end.

 I wanted to at least take a dive into some of the top studs and we’ll start at the top of the recruiting class with defensive end, Kenyatta Jackson, and we have already previously dived into C.J.
-Hicks and Devin Brown.
+Hicks, Devin Brown and Kenyatta Jackson.

 Four-Star Defensive End